thomashashi/thomas_cc_demo/terraform/aws/README.md

 ### Images

 The code which built all of the images is in the `packer` directory located at the top level of this repo.
 While you shouldn't have to build the images which are used in this demo, the Packer code is there to enable you to do so, and also to allow you to see how the application configuration changes as you move your infrastructure to Consul Connect.

+The images can be built by following these steps:

+- `cd packer`
+- export the AWS_REGION you want to build the images in with command
+  - `export AWS_REGION="us-west-2"`
+- view & edit the packer templates (`.json` files in packer directory)
+  - adjust variables defined at the beginning of each template
+- use make to build all the aws images with command
+  - `make aws`
+- All images will be built and pushed to your AWS environment

 ## Requirements